melezhik/swat/README.md

 ## Environmental variables

-Defining a proper environment variables will provide swat settings, this is lowest priority level settings
+Defining a proper environment variables will provide swat settings.

 - debug - set to 1 if you want to see some debug information in output, default value is `0`
 - curl_params - additional curl parameters being add to http requests, default value is `""`, follow curl documentation for variety of values for this